tidymodels/tidymodels.org/README.md

 1. You should now be able to render the site in all the usual ways for quarto by calling `quarto render`.

+### Quarto

+We use the latest release version of quarto.
+You can install and manage different version with [qvm](https://github.com/dpastoor/qvm).

 ## Structure

 The source of the website is a collection of `.qmd` files stored in the folders in this repository.
 This site is then rendered as a [Quarto html website](https://quarto.org/docs/websites/).